 - extreme behavioral challenges or who are physically aggressive

 - significant cognitive impairment

-Our admissions staff can help you determine if this is the right setting for a student.
+Our admissions staff looks forward to working with you to determine if this is the right, most beneficial setting for a student.